-The largest hospital construction project in the history of Denmark, the New University Hospital in Aarhus (DNU) will be built onto the existing Aarhus University Hospital, Skejby, to form a single hospital complex measuring 375,000 m2.
-The New University Hospital will be the size of a Danish provincial town, and will also be the largest workplace in Aarhus.
-Construction of the New University Hospital has just begun, in autumn 2012, and the project is scheduled for completion in 2019.
+The biggest hospital construction

+project in Danish history, the New University Hospital in Aarhus, will be built onto the existing Aarhus University Hospital, Skejby, to form a combined hospital complex of 375,000 m2.

+The project represents the future demands and expectations of a university hospital in Denmark, and the team behind the new hospital is working to make it as sustainable as possible - economically, socially and environmentally.